vedph/cadmus_tgr/README.md

 ## History

+- 2022-04-24: added `AvailableWitnessesLayerFragment` and its related code.
 - 2022-04-22: updated packages
 - 2022-02-14: upgraded to new Cadmus part libraries.
 - 2021-11-22: upgraded to refactored Cadmus components (API endpoints).